box/box-developer-changelog/content/2020/08-28-multi-select-metadata-support-in-search-api.md

 # New `multiSelect` metadata support in search API

-Starting today, the [Search API][search] adds support for searching for items by multiple values of a [`multiSelect` metadata field][multi_select].
+Starting today, the [Search API][search] adds support for matching items by multiple values of a [`multiSelect` metadata field][multi_select].
 Before this change, it was not possible to find items that matched multiple values for a `multiSelect` field.